Where Should the Chief Information Security Officer Reside in Your Org Chart?

 The debate over the placement of the Chief Information Security Officer on the org chart continues, and the information security community seems to agree on the premise that separation of duties should ensure an information security function can operate autonomously, with a separate mission than an IT function.
-The opposing argument is also made, since successful information security programs exist today within the ranks of IT.
-However, there is little conclusion about common factors that contribute to the success of an information security program as it relates to organizational location of the CISO.
+The opposing argument is also made since successful information security programs exist today within the ranks of IT.
+However, there is little conclusion about common factors that contribute to the success of an information security program as it relates to the organizational location of the CISO.
 So what might these success factors be?

-A common concept is the need for management buy-in to an information security program.
+A common concept is a need for management buy-in to an information security program.
 More than just buying in, the executive team should be thoroughly involved as a stakeholder and a governance participant for an information security program.
-A CISO must have the autonomy, visibility, and decision-making authority to set strategy, drive change, and have influence throughout the business.
+A CISO must have the autonomy, visibility, and decision-making authority to set strategy, drive change and have influence throughout the business.
 Reporting through the IT function without these can constrain the abilities of an information security function by forcing alignment with a mission that is narrow and contradictory to that of an information security program, limiting the exposure necessary to articulate information security initiatives upward.

 To be fully effective, a CISO must have the means to garner executive support.
-To accomplish this, a CISO should be in a position to directly engage executive management, by appropriate reporting structure, or through an executive counsel or committee.
+To accomplish this, a CISO should be in a position to directly engage executive management, by appropriate reporting structure, or through an executive council or committee.

 Beyond end-user awareness initiatives, the CISO should have responsibility for educating the executive team on information security matters that are specifically relevant to executives.
 This highlights the need for the CISO to have access to and visibility at the highest management levels.
 Delivery of valuable and informative content via metrics, reports, dashboards and executive presentations should articulate and educate on IT and information security risk, to foster sound business decisions, and gain support for information security initiatives.
 Ultimately, an upward approach to information security awareness should prevent information security from becoming an afterthought of the executive team by providing relevant, actionable and measurable information on a consistent basis.